gatherworkshops/digital-information/_courses/web-data-with-sqlite/web-forms.md

       For a **GET** request we want to display the form, but for **POST** we want to log in the user.

   - content: |

+      ### Check that both GET and POST are supported

+      Browse to the sign in page and ensue that you get a different page when clicking sign in.

+  - content: |